About Managed Futures

 The managed futures industry has grown over time and assets under management have increased as investor demand for liquid alternative strategies has grown.

-Assets under management in managed futures is estimated by BarclayHedge to be $3bn as of the first quarter 2019 which means it accounts for approximately 10% of the total hedge fund industry.
+Assets under management in managed futures is estimated by BarclayHedge to be $300bn as of the second quarter 2019 which means it accounts for approximately 10% of the total hedge fund industry.
 There are a wide range of managers in the industry, both in terms of trading style and size, ranging from managers with less than $10m to managers with over $10bn in assets.